Unknown rocks would have made the earth habitable billions of years ago

 [EN VIDÉO] Venus is a burning planet with a deadly atmosphere Meet our neighbor Venus.
-Nicknamed the Evening Star, the planet is always fascinated by its brightness at dusk or dawn.
+Nicknamed the Evening Star, the planet always attracts with its clear brightness at dusk or dawn.
 It is impossible not to realize its beauty.
 You will fall in love …

-Hadian is the most mysterious period in Earth’s history because we have no record of the Earth’s rocks, which actually tell us about the state of our blue planet 4 billion years ago.
-We do not know for sure whether the seas already existed at that time and if there were any less if life had appeared there.
+I ‘Hadion Is a period in history Earth It is so mysterious that we have no archives preserved in the terrestrial rocks that actually tell us about the state of our blue planet 4 billion years ago.
+We do not know if there were already seas at that time, and if there were any that appeared there would be even fewer.
 In this case the publications have been following and contradicting each other for decades..

 Undoubtedly, at least by the beginning of Hadian, the earth was once covered by the sea.
 Magma Volcanic activity and bombing, even if global and eventually form a crustAsteroids And Comets We must make our planet a hell worthy of the Greek god Hades for at least a hundred million years.